sophgo/tpu-mq/docs/source/05_supported_cases.rst

 NLP model PTQ
 -------------------------------

-Sophgo-mq supports PTQ quantization for the BERT model on the MRPC dataset.
+tpu-mq supports PTQ quantization for the BERT model on the MRPC dataset.

 .. code-block:: bash